 He was preceded in death by his parents, Eugene and Edna Garver; his first wife, Lucille Garver; son, Webster Garver; and siblings, Floyd, Joseph and Bill Garver and Pauline Bunny.

 Charlie is survived by his loving wife, Norma Garver of Wortham; daughter, Bonnie Haptonstall of Colorado; grandchildren, Brenda Wilson, Frank Garver, Sherry Sheaman, Darrin Haptonstall and Bryan Haptonstall; 10 great grandchildren; one great-great grandchild; sister, Mary Albaugh of California; brother, Neal Garver; and a host of other relatives.

 There will be a visitation on Thursday, March 19, 2020 from 5-7 p.m. at Blair-Stubbs Funeral Home.
 A service to celebrate Charlie’s life will follow at 7:00 p.m. with Loren Quick officiating.
 A graveside service will be held on Saturday, March 21, 2020 at 10:30 a.m. in the Memorial Park Cemetery in Dalhart, Texas.
 Pallbearers will be Frank Garver, Mark Denton, Arnold Price, Leland Earl, Kenneth Earl and Bryan Rienstein.

-To plant a tree in memory of Charles Payne Garver, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Charles Payne Garver, please visit our floral store.